tkmerkel/tkmerkel/README.md

 ### Hey what's going on 👋

-I am a mostly self taught python coder working on data analytics, bots and dashboards.
+I am a mostly self taught python coder with a background in engineering/business working on data analytics, bots and dashboards.

 I am using Github to host some of the work that I've done the past few years for myself (use this repo).